nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1a.
 The online page fails to load.

     * 1a1.
-The user will see the error page displayed by the browser used to load the page webLink.
+The user will see the error page displayed by the browser used to load the page link.

       Use case ends.